EmmaRubiH/Rubis-Corner/README.md

   * I did everything thoroughly one more time, then I realized that I had not saved the right URL from ElephantSQL.
   * When I now do everything the right way, it worked.

+5. Field Validation/ whitespaces
+  * I hade some problems with the whitespaces in my field validation.
+I wanted it to be an error message when a user try to login/sign up.
+  * Search allot, but for django it wasn't so much info as a would hope.
+I now i could do the Trim() funktion. but that would be to easy.
+  * I ask my mentor for help. and we search togetter for and answer.
+And we finally figure it out.
+And it was a mistake I had done in my codes.
+  * I tought that a code should me in the forms.py. but instead it should be in the models.py.
+And yes there I had write wrong codes from the start that I had forgotten about. some of the model charfields i hade set the blank=true by mistake.
+So an easy way now to change the blanks to false.

 ---
 # Technologies Used